eksnet/evesedgwick/_posts/writing/books/books_edited/shame_and_its_sisters.markdown

+---
+layout: book
+published: true
+permalink: /writing/books/books_authored/between-men.html

+type: book
+role: editor
+with: Adam Frank
+title: "Shame and Its Sisters: A Silvan Tomkins Reader"
+publisher: Duke University Press
+publication_date: 1995
+isbn:

+amazon_url:
+indiebound_url:
+worldcat_url:

+cover_img: shameanditssisters.jpg
+description:

+display_data:
+    - {k: title, v: Title}
+    - {k: publisher, v: Publisher}
+    - {k: publication_date,  v: Publication Date}

+---

-Shame and Its Sisters: A Silvan Tomkins Reader (with Adam Frank; Duke University Press, 1995)
+### Shame and Its Sisters: A Silvan Tomkins Reader (with Adam Frank; Duke University Press, 1995)

-image/left
-shameanditssisters.jpg
-/image

 The question of affect is central to critical theory, psychology, politics, and the entire range of the humanities; but no discipline, including psychoanalysis, has offered a theory of affect that would be rich enough to account for the delicacy and power, the evanescence and durability, the bodily rootedness and the cultural variability of human emotion.